YevhenChementsov/react-movies/README.en.md

 ## «Movie Search» App.

-Create basic routing for a movie search and storage app.
-Preview of the of the working application
+An application for finding and storing movies with basic routing.
+Preview of the working application
 [see here](https://drive.google.com/file/d/1vR0hi3n1236Q5Bg4-se-8JVKD9UKSfId/view?usp=sharing).

 ### 1. API `themoviedb.org`

-Use the [themoviedb.org](https://www.themoviedb.org/) API for the backend.
+The [themoviedb.org](https://www.themoviedb.org/) API is used for the backend.
 You need to register (you can enter any data) and get an API key.
 The following endpoints will be used in this work:

 - [/trending/get-trending](https://developers.themoviedb.org/3/trending/get-trending)